 In August 2018, two affiliates of SIMO, namely Shenzhen Sibowei'ersi Technology Co., Ltd. and Shenzhen Skyroam Technology Co., Ltd., jointly filed a complaint against Shenzhen uCloudlink Network Technology Co., Ltd. in Guangzhou Intellectual Property Court in the PRC alleging patent infringements and claimed damages up to RMB10.5 million (equivalent to US\$1.6 million).
 The Group has filed an invalidation petition against their alleged patent in Patent Reexamination Board of National Intellectual Property Administration in the PRC.
-On July 16, 2019, the Patent Reexamination Board of National Intellectual Property Administration issued a reexamination decision which invalidated the plaintiffs' alleged patent in its entirety with respect to the patent infringement allegation.
+On July 16, 2019, the Patent Reexamination Board of National Intellectual Property Administration decision which invalidated the plaintiffs' alleged patent in its entirety with respect to the patent infringement allegation.
 The first hearing of this lawsuit was held on May 13, 2019.
 The plaintiffs applied to withdraw the lawsuit, which has been approved on August 14, 2019.
 In October 2019, Shenzhen Sibowei'ersi Technology Co., Ltd. filed a complaint against the National Intellectual Property Administration in Beijing Intellectual Property Court in PRC petitioning the withdrawal of the foregoing reexamination decision of invalidity and reach of a new reexamination decision.
 The lawsuit is awaiting the court's notice.

 In June 2019, Shenzhen Skyroam Technology Co., Ltd. filed a complaint against one of the Group's employees, one of the Group's officers, Shenzhen Ucloudlink Technology Limited and Shenzhen uCloudlink Network Technology Co., Ltd. in the Intermediate People's Court of Shenzhen alleging trade secret misappropriation and claimed damage of approximately US\$14 million and cessation of misappropriation.
 The Court denied the Group's motion to transfer the lawsuit from the Intermediate People's Court of Shenzhen to the Higher People's Court of Guangdong and the Group has appealed for jurisdiction objection on September 17, 2019.
 On May 8, 2020, the Supreme People's Court ruled against the Group's appeal and such lawsuit will be heard by the Intermediate People's Court of Shenzhen.
 Also, in June 2019, Shenzhen Skyroam Technology Co., Ltd. filed a complaint against the Shenzhen Ucloudlink Technology Limited in the Intermediate People's Court of Shenzhen regarding a patent ownership dispute.
 The plaintiff claimed damages of approximately US\$21,000.
 The exchange of evidence was held in August 2019 and the Group has applied to suspend the lawsuit on October 15, 2019.
 The Group further received the court's summons on November 7, 2019 and the evidentiary hearing of this lawsuit was held on January 6, 2020.
 In July 2019, Shenzhen Skyroam Technology Co., Ltd. filed another complaint in the Intermediate People's Court of Shenzhen against the Shenzhen Ucloudlink Technology Limited relating to patent ownership and the plaintiff claimed damages of approximately US\$21,000.
-The Group objected on jurisdictional ground in October 2019 and the court ruled against the Group.
-The Group has appealed for jurisdiction objection.
+The Group Senzhen Skyroam Technology Co., Ltd. filed another complaint in the Intermediate People's Court of Shenzhen against the Shenzhen Ucloudlink Technology Limited relating to patent ownership and the plaintiff claimed damages of approximately US\$21,000.
+The Group Limited relating to patent ownership and the group has appealed for jurisdiction objection.